 What are the amendments?

 On 30 August 2021, the Government amended the Royal Commissions Act to improve confidentiality protections for people giving information to the Disability Royal Commission outside of a private session.
-When the amendments come into effect with Royal Assent, they will also apply to submissions received by the Royal Commission before the law changed.
+The amendments came into effect with Royal Assent on 10 September 2021.
+They will also apply to submissions received by the Royal Commission before the law changed.

 What will change?

 When making a submission, a person can let the Royal Commission know how they want their submission used.
 The submission form asks whether a person would like their submission to be made public, anonymous, or restricted.

 Previously, the Royal Commission could only guarantee that information and documents marked ‘restricted’ would be kept fully confidential for the life of the Royal Commission.
 After this, the information could potentially be accessed through Freedom of Information (FOI) requests.

 Now, the amendments make it possible for certain information to remain fully confidential beyond the life of the Royal Commission, exempt from FOI requests until the open access period in 99 years.
 The provisions also apply retrospectively to submissions marked ‘restricted’ or confidential.

 There are other protections for information given confidentially:

 - Statements and documents are not admissible in evidence in court

 - Unauthorised use or disclosure of information is an offence.